Your Contentsquare platform experience is empowered by our AI innovation. Practical insights, not hype.

 With a myriad of traffic sources now bringing visitors to eCommerce sites, segmenting your audience is more important than ever.

-You need to segment when analyzing customer behavior to understand what each segment is motivated by.
-Then you need to be mindful of that motivation when tailoring your experience to serve each visitor a personalized experience, based on the segment they belong to, that takes them exactly where they want to go, as fast as possible.
+Segmenting when analyzing customer behavior helps you understand what each type of visitor is motivated by.
+This lets you be mindful of that motivation when tailoring your experience to serve each visitor a personalized experience, based on the segment they belong to, that takes them exactly where they want to go, as fast as possible.

 Mobile users, by contrast, will probably be less inclined to browse around your website and delve deep into content, especially if they’ve arrived via a paid ad campaign that highlights a particular product.
 For them, efficiency will be paramount.

-Data from the 2023 Retail Digital Experience Benchmark report shows that a buying session tends to be a lot deeper than a normal session.
-Across all retail, the average page views per buying session is 25.4 pages, compared to the overall average session depth of 5 pages.
+Data from the 2024 Retail Digital Experience Benchmark report shows that shoppers viewed 2.3% fewer pages per session than last year.
+These sessions tend to be shallower than ever before—especially on mobile.
+Across all retail, the average page views per session is 6.1 on desktop, while smaller screen visits only run up to an average 4.8 pages.

 This insight highlights the need to continue optimizing product pages—including out-of-stock product pages—and encourage users to view more product pages with ‘You may also like’, ‘Wear it with’, ‘Bestsellers’ carousels.